 Queen Vic Market is proudly plastic bag and straw free.

-We’re committed to sustainability and continually improving our environmental impact, and going plastic bag and straw free is a major step in reducing the amount of plastic at the Market.
+We’re committed to sustainability and continually improving our environmental impact, and going plastic bag and straw free in May 2019 was a major step in reducing the amount of plastic at the Market.

 There’s so many ways you can shop without plastic – here’s how you can help:

 - Hire a trolley from Market Espresso on Queen Street or purchase a trolley from the hardware shop at the centre way of F Shed.

 - Buy a reusable Market bag or straw from our Visitor Information Hub or our traders.

 - Take your Market haul home in a cardboard box, visit our Pick-a-Box locations on Queen Street and I Shed.

 What else can I do to kick my single-use plastic habit?

 - A good way to start is by saying NO to the big four single-use plastics: Bags, straws, water bottles and coffee cups.

 - By shopping at the Market you’re already on your way to saying NO to plastic bags and straws.